-- Assignment-based working and close links with employers in the aerospace, space, science and technology sectors.
+- Assignment-based working and close links with employers in the aerospace, space, science and technology industries.

 - In-depth learning in a dynamic, academically rigorous and collaborative way, developing skills useful in adult life, such as critical thinking, problem solving and inquiry and research.

-- An environment that will emulate the work place, with ICT and mobile devices used throughout, from individual pupils building their own e-portfolio of achievements to using real-time data from orbiting satellites.
+- An environment that will emulate the workplace, with ICT and mobile devices used throughout, encouraging pupils to build their own e-portfolio of achievements to using real-time data from orbiting satellites.

 Our curriculum has been developed to meet the needs of pupils so that they have both embodied and institutional cultural capital with Employability and Future Skills as the centerpiece of our educational provision: